Mental-Health-In-Tech/tech-blues-capstone/README.md

 ---

 ### 1. Goals
-Our goal is to be able to succesfully acquire the data, and follow through with the data science pipeline to create a classification model that will predict XXXX, with a better accuracy than XXXX% (the baseline accuracy for assuming whether or not the other factors interfere with work.)
+Our goal is to be able to succesfully acquire the data, and follow through with the data science pipeline to create a classification model that will predict the drivers of mental health in the tech workplace, with a better accuracy than 63% (the baseline accuracy for assuming whether or not the other factors interfere with work.)
 <br>
 <br>